 224 E Gowen Ave, Philadelphia, PA 19119 (Northwest Philadelphia)

 corner of Ardleigh Ave. & Gowen St. , on street parking is available

-Enter through the red door marked “Auditorium” and follow the signs
+Enter through the red door marked “Auditorium” and follow the “Club Philly Forensics” signage

 - Participants will also receive helpful career advice from forensic professionals and resources about forensic/STEM programs

-Additional testing is needed for an unknown substance to determine its identity.
-Participants will learn about the following through hands-on activities:
+Examine an unknown substance to determine its identity.
+Participants will learn about the following through a hands-on scenario:

 An unknown pill or the packaging of a substance can be inscribed with a logo or an impression.
-Participants will learn about the following through hands-on activities:
+Participants will learn about the following through a hands-on scenario: